go-gitea/gitea/docs/content/doc/help/faq.en-us.md

 ## SSH issues

-If you cannot reach repositories over `ssh`, but `https` based git repository access works fine, consider looking into the following.
+If you cannot reach repositories over `ssh`, but `https` works fine, consider looking into the following.

 First, make sure you can access Gitea via SSH.
 `ssh -i ~/.ssh/<keyfile> git@myremote.example`